8 Awesome & Admirable “Autistic Personality Traits”

 5. Kinesthetic Learners

-Find great educational activities for kinesthetic learners here.
+Find some great educational activities for kinesthetic learners here.

 6. Sensory processing differences, not deficits